Farama-Foundation/Metaworld/docs/benchmark/reward_functions.md

 ### Version 1

-Passing `reward_func_version=v1` configures the benchmark with the primary reward function of Metaworld, which is actually a version of the `pick-place-wall` task that is modified to also work for the other tasks.
+Passing `reward_func_version=v1` configures the benchmark with the primary reward function of Meta-World, which is actually a version of the `pick-place-wall` task that is modified to also work for the other tasks.